Radimal/marvelous-chestnut/src/pages/blog/customer-loyalty.md

 template: post

 ---
+> No radiologist on staff?
+Teleradiology report taking 4000 years to get back and Fluffy’s owner wants to know NOW if an explore is the next step?
+Here are a few tips to help ensure you are set up for success when interpreting your practice’s x-ray studies:

 ## **1. Turn down the lights**

 Are you trying to interpret an x-ray in the middle of the treatment area?
 Try and find a place where you can briefly dim or turn off the lights.
 The room doesn't need to be (and ideally shouldn’t be) completely dark.
 A small amount of ambient or indirect lighting works best.
 Sit at a chair that puts the screens at eye-level.
 If necessary, rotate the images so that they’re facing the correct way.
 Set up your software so that you can see at least 2 images at once so that you can compare the lateral to the VD.
 Do your best to not get distracted and take 2-3 minutes to interpret the radiographs.